Accuracy in Media

 Accuracy in Media (AIM) is an American non-profit conservative news media watchdog founded in 1969 by economist Reed Irvine.

 AIM supported the Vietnam War and blamed media bias for the U.S. loss in the war.
 During the Reagan administration, AIM criticized reporting about the El Mozote massacre in El Salvador.
 During the Clinton administration, AIM pushed Vince Foster conspiracy theories.
 During the George W. Bush administration, AIM accused the media of bias against the Iraq War, defended the Bush administration's use of torture, and campaigned to stop the United States from signing the United Nations Convention on the Law of the Sea (UNCLOS).
 It described 2008 presidential candidate Barack Obama as "the most radical candidate ever to stand at the precipice of acquiring his party's presidential nomination.
 It is apparent that he is a member of an international socialist movement."
 It also criticized the media's response to the COVID-19 pandemic.

 AIM, which opposes the scientific consensus on climate change, has criticized media reporting on climate change.
 The organization gives out the Reed Irvine Accuracy in Media Award.
-Past recipients include Marc Morano (who runs the climate change denial website ClimateDepot), Tucker Carlson, and Jim Hoft (who runs the far-right conspiracy website Gateway Pundit).
+Past recipients include Marc Morano (who runs the climate change denial website ClimateDepot), Tucker Carlson, and Jim Hoft (founder of The Gateway Pundit).